 Prohibition in Alabama was was widely supported at first.
 For the most part, people believed that the Noble Experiment would be helpful.
 That it would improve health.
 It would increase safety.
 And would reduce violence.
 That it would raise morality.
 And would bring a better future for young people.

-If bribes didn’t work or became too expensive, violence was sometimes used.
+If bribes didn’t work or became too expensive, violence was often used.
 A plot to “exterminate” all prohibition enforcement officers in the northern part of the state was discovered.
 But it was after the death of one and the wounding of two others.